Preservation Journal

 HISTORIC 1791

-The intention of this project is to provide both an on-going educational demonstration of the construction techniques and architectural style of those early French colonists and, when finished, provide a focal point for continuing cultural education and historical interpretation.
+The intention of this project was to provide an on-going educational demonstration of the building techniques and architectural style of the early French colonists and to provide a focal point for continuing cultural education and historical interpretation.

-The log church is being rebuilt on its original site – the north half of Block 28 between Jackson and Tompkins on the west side of South Main Street- just behind the shop at 401 South Main.
-Construction materials are rot and termite resistant cedar logs; split cedar shake shingles; oak roofing timbers; hand forged iron hinges and locks; and native limestone flooring.
+The log church was rebuilt on its original site – the north half of Block 28 between Jackson and Tompkins on the west side of South Main Street- just behind the shop at 401 South Main.
+Construction materials are rot and termite resistant cedar logs, split cedar shake shingles, oak roofing timbers, hand forged iron hinges, brackets, and locks, and native limestone flooring.

-Architect Jack Luer of the Charles E. Peterson Institute of Philadelphia donated plans for the church, based on an original 1780 vertical log church in the Missouri/Mississippi River Valley.
+Architect Jack Luer of the Charles E. Peterson Institute for Preservation of French Heritate donated plans for the church, based on an original 1780 vertical log church in the Missouri/Mississippi River Valley.
 Mr. Peterson, who passed away August 17, 2004, was best known as the creator of the Historic American Buildings Survey (HABS), the National Park Service’s nationwide program to document and preserve historic structures.

-The church will be open to the public as part of the on-going historical interpretive program which is based on a re-creation of the daily activities of the French and Métis habitants, their Native American relatives and neighbors, American farmers from Kentucky and Virginia, boatmen and voyagers, and indentured and bound servants who made the village of St. Charles their home.
+The church was open in 2008-9 as part of an on-going historical interpretive program based on re-creations of the daily activities of the French and Métis habitants, their Native American relatives and neighbors, American farmers from Kentucky and Virginia, boatmen and voyagers, and indentured and bound servants who made the village of St. Charles their home.
+Historical interpretation also included period workshops and period musical events.

-The Historic 1791 Log Church is a project of JQH Historic Preservation for Education, a non-profit Missouri corporation.
+The Historic 1791 St. Charles Borromeo Log Church is a project of JQH Historic Preservation for Education, a non-profit Missouri corporation.

 Jesse Francis, Project Historian